 If you run a trade business, you must pay attention to your online presence.
-These days, finding a local product or service only requires a quick search for your Instagram profile or website, or your details in a small business directory in the UK, Australia or New Zealand.
+These days, finding a local product or service only requires a quick search for your Facebook or Instagram profile or website.
 Make sure all your digital channels are up to date – that way, when prospective clients find you, they can get in touch straight away.

 6. Keep up to speed

 As a plumber, you’ll be analysing drawings regularly.
 Understanding how to interpret instructions, plans, and designs correctly will keep you in the know.
 Look into local courses or chat to a draughtsman to get a quick 101.